romansalin/twiboozer/README.md

 # TwiBoozer #

-Simple delirium generator for Twitter account based on the tweets of followers
+Simple Markov chain text generator integrated with your Twitter account and based on timeline

 ### Usage ###

-python3 ./twiboozer.py
+# TODO